openPMD/openPMD-converter/README.md

 More than Scripts
 -----------------

-If you are looking for libraries, projects and frameworks that support the openPMD standard, please refer to
+This repository contains scripts and links to external projects that "heavily" copy-convert between openPMD and other formats.

-[our official list](https://github.com/openPMD/openPMD-projects).
+If you are looking for libraries, projects and frameworks that support the openPMD standard *out-of-the-box*, please refer to [our official list](https://github.com/openPMD/openPMD-projects).